 Filesystem Optimizations

 The filesystem is not the most important aspect of MariaDB performance.
-Far more important are available RAM, drive speed, the system variable settings (see Hardware Optimization and System Variables).
+More important are the available memory (RAM), the drive speed, and the system variable settings (see Hardware Optimization and System Variables).

-Optimizing the filesystem can however in some cases make a noticeable difference.
-Currently, the best Linux filesystems are generally regarded as ext4, XFS and Btrfs.
-They are all included in the mainline Linux kernel, and are widely supported and available on most Linux distributions.
-Red Hat though regards Brtfs as a technology preview, not yet ready for production systems.
+Optimizing the filesystem can, however, make a noticeable difference in some cases.
+Among the best suited Linux filesystems are ext4, XFS and Btrfs.
+They are all included in the mainline Linux kernel and are widely supported and available on most Linux distributions.

-The following theoretical file size and filesystem size limits apply to the three filesystems:
+The following theoretical file size and filesystem size limits apply to those filesystems:

-Each has unique characteristics that are worth understanding to get the most from.
+Each has unique characteristics that are worth understanding to get the most from their usage.

 It's unlikely you'll need to record file access time on a database server, and mounting your filesystem with this disabled can give an easy improvement in performance.
 To do so, use the noatime option.